Tomorrowland (Disney Parks): Hong Kong Disneyland

 Like the newer generations of the American Tomorrowlands, Hong Kong's version features an emphasis on metallic trim, with many blue and purple hues.
 In August 2014, UFO Zone was suspended in preparation for "Tomorrowland Party Zone", a stage as part of "Disney's Haunted Halloween".

 As part of "Star Wars: Tomorrowland Takeover" event since June 2016, the first three expansion attractions were all closed.
 On April 5, UFO Zone has been closed in preparation for Jedi Training: Trials of the Temple that premiered on June 25.
 On May 2, Stitch Encounter was closed and re-themed to "Star Wars: Command Post".
 On June 11, when the event started, Autopia was closed.

 Starting in 2017, with the opening of Stark Expo and the Iron Man Experience, the first Disney attraction to be based on a Marvel property, part of Tomorrowland will transform in phases to become Stark Expo, as part of Hong Kong Disneyland's huge expansion plan (2017–2026).
 The second phase will see the opening of Ant-Man and the Wasp: Nano Battle! in March 2019, taking over the former Buzz Lightyear Astro Blasters building which will be transformed into the S.H.I.E.L.D.
 Science and Technology Pavilion.
 The third and last phase will be unveiled in 2026 with the completion of the Marvel area and the opening of the planned E-Ticket Avengers Quinjet, taking over the spot of the former Autopia circuit.
-However, following the announcement, Hong Kong Disneyland announced that the attractions would become part of Stark Expo as a new land.
+On January 4, 2026, it was announced that Tomorrowland Stage in the portion of Tomorrowland was being permanently closed to make way for a new Avengers ride and became part of the section of Stark Expo.
+However, it is revealed that Star Expo are now set to became part of Tomorrowland, and more details were released in August 2026 at D23: The Ultimate Disney Fan Event 2026, which revealed that the attraction will feature a story about Avengers pavilion, which will soon be the home to the Avengers Research Testing Labs in Stark Expo.